About Me

 AI4DB

-I have leverages machine learning and deep learning model to improve tasks traditionally handled by human database administrators or classical algorithms, enabling more efficient data processing and resource management.
-Specially I have designed learned models for sorting, load balancing, and scheduling.
-Relevant results were published in [CLOUD’21, BigData’24]
+Leveraging machine learning and deep learning to replace manual DBA effort and classical algorithms, enabling more efficient data processing and resource management.
+I have designed learned models for sorting, load balancing, and scheduling.